chromium/chromium/content/test/data/attribution_reporting/interop/README.md

   // Required input.
   "input": {
-    // List of zero or more sources to register.
+    // List of zero or more registrations.
-    "sources": [
+    "registrations": [
       {
-        // Required time at which to register the source in milliseconds since
+        // Required time at which to register in milliseconds since
         // the UNIX epoch formatted as a base-10 string.
         "timestamp": "123",